Precision CNC Machining Services | Custom Metal/Plastic Part

 Medical Devices

 From surgical instruments to prosthetic components, the medical industry relies on CNC machining for its ability to work with biocompatible materials such as stainless steel, PEEK, and titanium while maintaining high cleanliness and dimensional accuracy.
+We offer professional CNC machining services that meet the stringent standards of the medical industry.

 Industrial Equipment and Automation

 CNC machining supports the production of housings, brackets, gears, and other components used in automation systems and manufacturing lines.
 Material options range from hardened steel to plastics optimized for wear resistance and chemical stability.
+We are dedicated to providing high-quality CNC machined parts services for industrial automation.

 Electronics and Robotics

 Custom enclosures, heat sinks, and precision mounts are commonly machined for electronics and robotic systems.
 Aluminum is widely used for its thermal conductivity and lightweight characteristics.
+CSMFG is your ideal choice when looking for professional CNC machining services in the electronics and robotics sector.

 Feature CNC Machining 3D Printing Injection Molding